US President Biden warns of 'high risk' of Russian invasion | DW | 17.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Despite claims of a Russian pullpack, the US president said Moscow has moved "more troops" toward the Ukrainian border
+Despite claims of a Russian pullpack, the US president said Moscow has moved "more troops" toward the Ukrainian border.
+In response, Moscow denied plans of an invasion.

 US President Joe Biden said Thursday that there is a "very high" risk Russia will invade Ukraine in the coming days.